danwing/settle-charter/charter.md

 In order to increase deployability for key services within local networks, the SETTLE WG might consider assessing the applicability of the guidance for a few services.

-As existing client software handles identities using hostnames, Settle should concentrate on unique hostnames.
+As existing client software handles identities using hostnames, the SETTLE WG should concentrate on unique hostnames.

 # Program of Work